-How did you make a start as an artist and what lead you to being a full time artist?
+How did you make a start as an artist and what lead you to be a full-time artist?
 Did you dream of being an artist growing up?

 I was always good at art when I was at school.
 When I left school it seemed natural for me to go to art school.
 I grew up in Hamilton so went to the Waikato Institute of Technology and studied painting/sculpture for 3 years.
 I actually left art school feeling a bit lost, and after working for a couple of years I decided to go to teachers college and trained as a secondary school art teacher.

-In 2016 I made the step of going part time teaching (about half time) and spent the rest of the time doing art.
-I made more from half time art than I was as a full time teacher so I made the jump to full time artist in 2017.
+In 2016 I made the step of going part-time teaching (about half time) and spent the rest of the time doing art.
+I made more from half time art than I was as a full-time teacher so I made the jump to a full-time artist in 2017.